Our Anti-Racism Commitment

 - To establish further initiatives to ensure Weston-super-Mare is actively inclusive and anti-racist.

-- To initiate a review involving Black, Asian and Minority Ethnic members of our community of our processes, policies and organisational attitudes, hold listening and engagement events seeking the views of BAME communities on the issues rising from recent protests, and work with and support Community groups, youth groups, and places of worship in engaging with these issues.
+- To initiate a review involving Black, Asian and Minority Ethnic members of our community of our processes, policies and organisational attitudes, hold listening and engagement events seeking the views of people of colour on the issues rising from recent protests, and work with and support Community groups, youth groups, and places of worship in engaging with these issues.

 - To update our Equalities Policy and produce a plan addressing matters identified by these reviews and consultations.